 The goals of this course are to develop physical fitness, establish an understanding of team/individual sports and promote a healthy lifestyle.
 Activities include individual and team sports such as; volleyball, football, basketball, soccer, wiffle ball, badminton, table tennis, cooperative games, fitness testing, outdoor games and lifelong activities.
 Physical conditioning is included.
-Students will be given a one-half credit each semester they successfully complete Physical Education.
-A minimum of two semesters of Physical Education is required.
+Students will earn one credit each semester they successfully complete Physical Education.
+This course will meet 5 days a week.
+Students are required to take PE every semester they are enrolled unless they are exempt.
+A minimum of two semesters of Physical Education is required for graduation.